19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 37 of 2014 wef 27/11/2014]

+(2A) The Minister or appointed person must approve for the company one or more shipping-related support services for the purposes of subsection (1) at the time of granting the approval, and may approve for the company additional shipping-related support services during the period it is approved.

+[Act 2 of 2016 wef 24/02/2015]

 (3) A company that is deemed an approved company on 1st June 2011 by virtue of regulations made under subsection (7), shall be deemed to have been approved for such period not exceeding 10 years from that date as the Minister may specify in the regulations.

 [22/2011]

-(4) The base amount referred to in subsection (1) shall be calculated in accordance with the following provisions:
+(4) The base amount referred to in subsection (1A) shall be calculated in accordance with the following provisions:

-(a) where the approved company had provided one or more of the shipping-related support services approved for it at any time during the period of 3 years immediately before the date of its approval, the base amount shall be ascertained by dividing the aggregate net profit before tax as shown in its audited accounts that is derived from providing all of those services during that period by the actual number of months (a period of less than a month being reckoned as one month) during that period in which those services were provided and multiplying by 12;
+(a) where the approved company had provided one or more of the shipping-related support services approved for it at any time during the period of 3 years immediately before the date of its approval, the base amount shall be ascertained by dividing the aggregate net profit before tax as shown in its audited accounts (or such other accounts as the Minister or appointed person may approve for the company) that is derived from providing all of those services during that period by the actual number of months (a period of less than a month being reckoned as one month) during that period in which those services were provided and multiplying by 12;

+[Act 2 of 2016 wef 24/02/2015]

 (b) where the company had not provided any of the shipping‑related support services approved for it at any time during the period of 3 years immediately before the date of its approval, the base amount shall be zero; or